-‘Pulled pork roll’ – who from Oz had ever heard of such a thing before coming over here?
-Well, this slow cooked sticky BBQ flavored pork shoulder is making head way into London and creating line ups in this city’s top eateries.
+‘Pulled pork roll’ – This slow cooked sticky BBQ flavored pork shoulder is making head way into London and creating line ups in this city’s top eateries.
 Places like Pit Co in Soho and their food street vans are bringing a little Brooklyn/southern America to London.

 Hanging out in Bedford Avenue, Brooklyn last year, I was salivating at the variety of food available from the food vans.
 On the NYC streets – whether it be your favourite burger, pizza slice, pulled pork burger or ice cream and cookies, this place has it covered.

 BBQ pit restaurants have been serving up tasty slow cooked joints of meat smothered in homemade BBQ sauces and secret spice mixes for centuries.
 According to popular belief – North Carolina is the home of the pulled pork sandwich, and now the world is taking note of how tasty BBQ pork can be.

 Pulled pork gets its name from the way the succulent strips of juicy pork pieces can be ‘pulled’ away from the bone into individual pieces.
 The best way to have a go at this super tasty crowd pleaser yourself, is to fire up your Webber BBQ if you are lucky enough to have one (or just a a charcoal barbie with a lid) and start slow cooking a shoulder as soon as the sun’s out.
 You will need to keep the coal going for a good three or four hours to ensure the pork slowly cooks into tender strips of juicy flesh.